rybodiddly/Poetry-Pyenv-Homebrew-Numpy-TensorFlow-on-Apple-Silicon-M1/Readme.md

 - Note: if you want all your poetry projects to default to `3.8` instead of `3.9`, just use `pyenv local 3.8.6` in the base directory where you create and house your poetry projects.
 Or you could use `pyenv global 3.8.6`.
 Your call.
 - then install the packages while inside your project folder:
 `poetry add ./packages/tensorflow-2.4.0rc0-cp38-cp38-macosx_11_0_arm64.whl`
-- after the above packages have been installed, you should be able to proceed with standard poetry installations of matplotlib, seaborn etc.
+- after the above packages have been installed, you should be able to proceed with standard poetry installations of matplotlib, etc.

 __Download VSCode for MacOS Arm64:__